 8. HIPAA Compliance [Top]

 The Security Rule is very light on typical IT compliance Certification pain points like change management, patch management, system development lifecycle, etc. However, fines are very high so all healthcare providers (covered entities and business associates of all sorts) should take compliance seriously.
 In addition, employers and schools that handle protected health information (PHI) should also be HIPAA compliant.
 The reason why HIPAA ranks the lowest in complexity compared to the other compliance frameworks is that the Security Rule misses key controls on change management, patch management, and systems development life cycle.
 Unless these controls are picked through the Risk assessment process (which is required) they do not need to be evaluated.
 Organizations that do not develop their own software (e.g. physician practices) may not need these controls.
 However, for organizations that develop their own software that hosts or processes e-PHI, being HIPAA compliant does not require evaluating their development processes.

 - While the law has been amended to deal with how healthcare organizations deal with the COVID-19 pandemic, not much has changed to the AICPA AT 105 guidance since its revision in 2015.

 - Here are some of the related COVID-19 impacts:

 - On March 17, 2020, the HHS announced that the OCR will suspend enforcement activities and waive penalties related to certain HIPAA Security Rule provisions “during the COVID-19 nationwide public health emergency.”

-Click here to find out more about the various IT Compliance frameworks.
-Elevate has deep expertise in IT Compliance and Cybersecurity best practices.
-We can guide you through your compliance efforts and ensure you get the best value for your efforts and most importantly we review for Security and not just compliance.
-Like the saying goes Compliance does not always equal Security and Privacy but with us, we look and ensure you cover all your bases.
+Elevate has deep expertise in IT Compliance Certification and Cyber Security best practices.
+We can guide you through your compliance efforts and ensure you get the best value for your efforts most importantly we review for Security and not just compliance.
+As the saying goes Compliance does not always equal Security and Privacy but with us, we look and ensure you cover all your bases.